 Expanding Moving Average Ribbons

 A moving average ribbon that is expanding shows that the trend is almost coming to an end.
-If you notice the widening and separation of the moving averages, this means that the direction of a recent price is at its maximum, hence signalling that a trend has ended.
+If you notice the widening and separation of the moving averages, this means that the direction of a recent price is at its maximum, hence signaling that a trend has ended.

 Contracting Moving Average Ribbons